niyazmalik/FinDocPipeline/README.md

-# FinOrganizer
+# Financial Document Organizer

 ## Overview

-**FinOrganizer** is a NestJS-based automation tool designed to streamline financial record-keeping.
+**Financial Document Organizer** is a NestJS-based automation tool designed to streamline financial record-keeping.
 It scans your Gmail for invoices and receipts, archives them in Google Drive with a structured naming system, and logs all relevant details in Google Sheets for easy tracking and reporting.

 ## Features